mkhan45/swat/report/main.typ

 I benchmark against Python and OCaml.
 I tried to benchmark against `wasm_of_ocaml`, but it uses WASM's exceptions proposal which is not yet supported by Wasmtime.

-listrev:
-Initializes a linked list ranging from 1 to 10000, and then reverses it.
-Iterated 500 times.

 #figure(
     table(columns: 4,
         [],         [swat], [Python], [OCaml],